-This is how many of us watched last spring’s season finale of “New Girl,” the quick-talking comedy starring Zooey Deschanel and Jake Johnson.
+This is how I watched season six finale of “New Girl,” the quick-talking comedy starring Zooey Deschanel and Jake Johnson.
 Word had spread that the show was going to be cancelled, and the season finale had provided some finality to the relationship between Deschanel’s Jess and Johnson’s Nick.
 Their relationship lever was moved firmly into the “On Again” position, providing a clean conclusion should that have been the end.

-But now, a short reprieve.
-The show will return for one more short season, then that’ll truly be the end.
+But there was short reprieve.
+The show returned for one more short season, then that was truly the end.

-I’ll be pretty bummed when it’s over.
-Amid a hectic life, “New Girl” is one of the few shows that my wife and I try to watch together.
+I was pretty bummed when it was over.
+Amid a hectic life, “New Girl” was one of the few shows that my wife and I tried to watch together.
 It’s low-stress TV – no one gets heart-wrenchingly murdered at weddings like on “Game of Thrones” or surprise murdered by zombies like on “The Walking Dead.”
 No one gets murdered at all, actually.

 Instead, the show asks nothing of you but to hang out and enjoy a group of talented actors ping-ponging off each other.
 Sometimes they even play the single strangest drinking game I’ve ever seen.
 It’s like watching a star explode into a billion gleaming cans of Natty Boh.
 Gorgeous.

 If you watch TV with any investment, you’re going to have to say goodbye someday.
 When your big day comes, here are some things to help you say farewell:

 Remember that stories need to end